imabhisarpandey/bashscript/README.md

 # bashscript
-This Repository cotains basic bash projects for begineers!!
+This Repository contains basic bash projects for begineers!!